Heating system - which one is best for you?

 - You want to have the option to combine with renewable energy sources

 Hybrid heating systems use multiple energy sources.
 This allows combining fossil and regenerative energy sources, such as a gas or liquid fuel condensing boiler with a heat pump.
 This provides great flexibility, as the innovative Viessmann control system ensures that the most efficient and economical operating mode is always automatically selected.
 As an alternative to the economic mode, an ecological equivalent is available.
-In this mode, the system operates with a focus on minimizing CO₂ emissions.
+In this mode, the system operates with a focus on reducing CO₂ emissions.
 If the requirements are met, integration of a photovoltaic system is also possible.
-This means that you can generate the electricity needed to operate the heating system yourself.
+This means that you can generate the electricity needed for the heating system yourself.

-Hybrid system – a sensible decision if...
+Hybrid system – a reasonable decision if...

 - You already heat with liquid fuel or gas